miltonllera/neovim-config/README.md

-# 🚀 Neovim configuration with Lua for Typescript / Javascript / React / LSP / Prettier / Treesitter
+# 🚀 Neovim configuration with Lua for Typescript / Javascript / React / LSP / Prettier / Treesitter / Lazy

 This configuration is based on [miltonllera/config](https://github.com/miltonllera/neovim-config), [josean-dev](https://github.com/josean-dev/dev-environment-files) and [ThePrimeagen](https://github.com/ThePrimeagen/init.lua/tree/249f3b14cc517202c80c6babd0f9ec548351ec71/after/plugin) however some shortcuts have been changed and some plugins have been organized to work on projects with typescript, javascript and react.